NearB/client-app/README.md

 After following the installation steps from [React Native](https://facebook.github.io/react-native/docs/getting-started.html) page (with the recommended addons of Watchman, Flow and GradleDaemon) run `npm install` to download all the required modules.

+Copy the `config.example.js` to `config.js` and replace your own configuration parameters

 Connect your device and run `adb reverse --no-rebind tcp:8081 tcp:8081` to allow the connection of the device to the node server using the usb cable.